bentranter/course-notes/README.md

 1. I don't know enough about accounts to have any concrete ideas, but hopefully there's a way to consume some token once logged in so if the user goes offline, they aren't signed out and there is no possible way for the service to be disrupted.

+##Proposed API Endpoints

+Each **note** might have an id, date, subject name, author, last time reviewed, folder location, folder it belongs to, amount of times reviewed.
+In the next iteration, you could have which school it belongs to.

 ##Dev Stuff

 ####Starting the fake API for development